apetito has been appointed as the catering provider for The Hillingdon Hospitals NHS Foundation Trust.

 There was also a well-attended 'bake off' type tasting event in June, where each of the shortlisted tenderers cooked and served a range of their patient meals to 60 Trust staff and patient representatives, who then scored them on taste, texture and presentation.”

 Rosemarie Hoyle, Divisional Manager apetito Healthcare said: “We’re delighted that the Hillingdon Trust has chosen to work with apetito and we look forward to working together to provide patients with quality, nutritious meals.
-From our collaboration with Socamel, we are able to offer an advanced catering system not seen before in the UK.
+We are proud to be able to offer an advanced catering system not seen before in the UK.
 We are extremely proud of this and believe it will help drive the Trust to flagship status within the NHS.”